 Tangible Assets are a form of an integral and important part of assets owned by a business and play a critical role in carrying out business operations effectively.
 The way their worth might be calculated might be a matter of consideration.
 However, as fixed assets are depreciated over time and depending on the method of depreciation adopted, the figure could vary from one business to another.
 Then again, such assets have to be separated from intangible ones to be able to evaluate and measure their worth with any amount of accuracy, and this is exactly what net tangible assets are all about.

 Tangible Assets Video

-This has been a guide to what is tangible assets and its definition.
-Here we discuss how to value tangible assets along with examples, list and how it differs from intangible assets.
+This article has been a guide to what is tangible assets and its definition.
+Here we discuss how to value tangible assets along with examples, list, and how it differs from intangible assets.
 You may also have a look at the following recommended articles on basic accounting –